markservantesii/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 This code book describes the data, variables and transformations used to create a single tidy data set.

 **Table of Contents:**
-+Raw Data
++ Raw Data
-+Libraries
++ Packages
-+Reading the Data
++ Reading the Data
-+Combining Test and Training Data
++ Combining Test and Training Data
-+Cleaning the Data
++ Cleaning the Data
-+Final Data
++ Final Data

 ## Raw Data